 Impact on Quality of Life

-Diabetic foot ulcers can really hurt a person’s quality of life.
+Diabetic foot ulcers can hurt a person’s quality of life.
 They cause pain, limit movement, and increase the chance of infection and amputation.
-Sadly, 6 percent of those with ulcers need hospital care for infections or other issues2.
+Sadly, 6 percent of those with ulcers need hospital care for infections or other issues.
+Using the best wound care for diabetic foot ulcer can help avoid such outcomes.

 Economic Burden of Treatment

 Treating diabetic foot ulcers is very costly for healthcare.
-Diabetes leads to most non-traumatic amputations in the U.S2..
-About 14-24 percent of those with ulcers will lose a limb2.
-Foot ulcers lead to 85 percent of diabetes-related amputations2.
-This shows why early treatment and wound care are so crucial.
+Diabetes leads to most non-traumatic amputations in the U.S..
+About 1 in 4 percent of those with ulcers will lose a limb.
+Foot ulcers lead to 85 percent of diabetes-related amputations.
+This shows why early treatment and best wound care for diabetic foot ulcer are so crucial.

 Key Risk Factors for Developing Diabetic Foot Ulcers

-Diabetic foot ulcers (DFUs) can greatly affect the health and life quality of people with diabetes.
-It’s important to know the main risk factors for DFUs.
-This knowledge helps in creating good prevention and management plans.
+Diabetic foot ulcers (DFUs) can significantly affect the health and quality of life of people with diabetes.
+It’s essential to know the main risk factors for DFUs.
+This knowledge helps in creating good prevention and management plans, including the best wound care for diabetic foot ulcer.

-High blood sugar levels, or uncontrolled hyperglycemia, is a big risk factor for DFUs.
-Diabetes duration also plays a big role.
-The longer someone has diabetes, the higher their risk of problems like neuropathy and peripheral arterial disease3.
+High blood sugar levels, or uncontrolled hyperglycemia, are a significant risk factor for DFUs.
+Diabetes duration also plays an important role.
+The longer someone has diabetes, the higher their risk of problems like neuropathy and peripheral arterial disease.

 - Trauma, like cuts or blisters, can raise the risk of DFUs.
 This is especially true when combined with improper footwear or calluses.

 - A history of prior ulcers or amputations is a strong sign of future DFU risk.
-So is older age, impaired vision, chronic renal disease, poor nutrition, and being overweight.
+So are older age, impaired vision, chronic renal disease, poor nutrition, and being overweight.

 - Lifestyle choices like alcohol and tobacco use can also increase the risk of DFUs.

-Neuropathy and peripheral arterial disease are two big contributors to DFU risk.
+Neuropathy and peripheral arterial disease are two significant contributors to DFU risk.
 Neuropathy reduces sensation in the feet.
-Peripheral arterial disease limits blood flow, making it hard for wounds to heal3.
-Research also shows that vitamin D deficiency may increase the risk of diabetic foot infections4.
+Peripheral arterial disease limits blood flow, making healing hard for wounds.
+Research also shows that vitamin D deficiency may increase the risk of diabetic foot infections.

 “About 15% of people with diabetes get a foot ulcer.
-And 6% of those with a foot ulcer will need hospital care for infection or other problems.”3
+And 6% of those with a foot ulcer will need hospital care for infection or other problems.”

 By knowing and tackling these key risk factors, healthcare teams and people with diabetes can prevent DFUs.
 This improves foot health overall.